 The roles played by the rest of the microbiota in the process of weight loss is discussed.
 In the table below you will find similarities and differences between L. gasseri and the two most popular probiotics, the well-known L. casei and the “active Biffidus” (its scientific name is Bifidobacterium animalis):

 |Lactobacillus gasseri||Lactobacillus casei||Bifidobacterium animalis|

 |Protection against infections||Yes (stimulates immunity)||Yes (stimulates immunity)||Yes (stimulates immunity)|

 |Vitamin production||Possible (B12)||Possible (B-group vitamins)||Yes (B-group vitamins and vitamin K)|

 |Aids with digestion||Yes (fermentation)||Yes (fermentation)||Yes (fermentation)|

 |Prevention of constipation||Yes||Yes||Yes|

-lactobacillus gasseri favors the correct development of homeostasis (processes that contributes to maintain a healthy balance in the body).
-Although this bacterium is mainly located in the digestive tract, its effects will have repercussions that spread throughout the entire body.
-In the following list you’ll find its possible benefits:
+Lactobacillus gasseri favours the proper development of homeostasis (processes that contribute in maintaining a healthy balance in the body).
+Although this bacterium is mainly located in the digestive tract, its effect will spread throughout the body.
+In the following list, you will find its potential benefits: